 Fortunately, our auto accident lawyers in Fort Worth have the knowledge and experience to help you determine who may be at fault for the crash.
 We are prepared to file a claim on your behalf as we pursue maximum compensation for your damages.

 We offer a free consultation to discuss the facts of your claim and there are no fees while we work on your case.

-How Is Fault Determined for a Construction Zone Accident?
+How Is Fault Determined for a Construction Zone Accident in Texas?